akovalyov/sulu-docs/book/introduction/content-architecture.rst

 Languages
 ---------

-Once you created your webpsaces, you could define languages.
+Once you created your webspaces, you could define languages.
 Pages could then be translated or mapped to another language as **shadow-** or **ghost-pages**.